marianmeres/demino/README.md

 ### Trailing slash
-The default router, by design, sees `/foo` and `/foo/` as the same routes, which may not be always desired (eg think of SEO).
+The default router, by design, sees `/foo` and `/foo/` as the same routes, which may not be always desired (eg for SEO).
 This is where the trailing slash middleware helps.

 ```ts